MadeiraData/DynamicFilters/README.md

 This repository includes an example front-end website, and a back-end database, for demonstrating fully-dynamic filtering capabilities (column, operator, value).
 Fully protected from SQL Injection, and based on "low-code development" principles.

-It is the accompanying open-source project for the webinar [Advanced Dynamic Search Queries and How to Protect Them](https://eitanblumin.com/2019/01/08/upcoming-webinar-advanced-dynamic-search-queries-and-how-to-protect-them/).
+It is the accompanying open-source project for the webinar [Advanced Dynamic Search Queries by Eitan Blumin](https://eitanblumin.com/portfolio/advanced-dynamic-search-queries/).

 This is an enhanced version of **FilterParseXMLParameters** which is available here: